tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 Cleaning the local cache from the WAPT console
 ----------------------------------------------

-When importing a package from Internet, the WAPT console downloads the package in :file:`%appdata%\local\waptconsole\cache` .
+When importing a package from the Internet, the WAPT console downloads the package in :file:`%appdata%\local\waptconsole\cache` .

 To clean the cache and free up disk space, click on :menuselection:`Tools